 I hope you're all ears, like this dog, because I've got a quick & over-simplified questionnaire to help you determine.

-This includes tuna, herring, salmon, anchovies, sardines, catfish, pollock, and mackerel.
+As recommended by the American Heart Association, this includes tuna, herring, salmon, anchovies, sardines, catfish, pollock, and mackerel.

 With flax seed supplements, you'd need more than 6 capsules just to get the daily dose (360 ml) AND you'd be consuming too much omega 6 in the process.